 With good insurance you may prefer to use a private clinic.
 Many doctors who work in private clinics will have been educated abroad and thus able to speak English – a great comfort in times of illness.
 Also, the standard of care in most private clinics is reasonably high.
 Some medications may not be as freely available as at home, so it is important that the visitor brings along a sufficient supply of any necessary medication that they are dependent upon.

 Tap water is generally perfectly safe for consumption.
 However, it is always best to drink bottled water if you can to avoid any unnecessary upset stomachs.
 Some of the homemade liquor that may be offered to the visitor in parts of rural Serbia should be treated with caution but to refuse it outright might appear rude.

 Serbia’s oft-perceived image as a lawless, rather dangerous sort of place is far from the truth.
 The reality is in fact very different and visitors have nothing to fear.
 Even Belgrade feels very safe indeed when compared with London, Paris or New York.
 In fact, it seems the sort of city where anyone – young or old, male or female – can walk around safely at any time of day or night.
 The British disease of aggressive binge drinking does not appear to exist here; instead, the streets are calm and civilised, even late at night, with well-behaved young people crowding the pavements or drinking coffee at outdoor tables.

 Although domestic violence against women is sadly a reality in some parts of Serbia, foreign women undergo no particular risks in visiting the country – the majority of Serbian men are courteous in the extreme.
 Sexual harassment is not completely unknown but it is by no means commonplace.
 It is probably true to state that women visitors are at a lower risk of sexual assault or rape here than they are back home in northern Europe.

-Unfortunately, many Serbian men, especially young macho ones, have a rather unenlightened view of homosexuals, in particular, gay men.
+Homosexuality is legal (and tolerated) in Serbia, although same-sex marriages are banned.
+However, open displays of same-sex affection could well provoke a hostile reaction, and many Serbian men, especially young macho ones, have a rather unenlightened view of homosexuals, in particular, gay men.
 The situation is slowly improving but it is wise to remember that there have been numerous cases of openly gay men being attacked in the street, especially late at night while leaving clubs.